philn/wk-dev-container/README.md

      wk-dev-f42 webkit-clangd --enable-config --gtk "$@"
 ```

-Or, for IDEs not running in flatpak (untested):
+Or, for IDEs not running in flatpak:

 ```sh
 #!/bin/sh